cphatak/mc_asi/README.md

 ** README.md **

-These codes are for performing MC simulations on artificial antiferromagnetic spin liquid lattices.
+These codes are for performing MC simulations on artificial antiferromagnetic spin ice lattices.